anshulsinha1/617_16S_Tutorial/Pre-Processing.md

 ---
 layout: default
-title: Page 2
+title: Pre-Processing
-description: Description for Page 1
+description: Description for Pre-Processing
+permalink: /pre-processing/
 ---

-# Data Pre-Processing
+# Pre-Processing

-The steps below will go through some of the pre-processing we need to do on our 16S reads before we can proceed
+This is the content of the Pre-Processing page.